Welcome to Picardy 2.1!

 Indexing best practices

 While Picardy will help you produce a superior index by checking spelling, style, and syntax, no software can ensure that you follow the norms and conventions developed by experienced indexers.
-If you are new to indexing, we recommend that you consult a text such as the American Society for Indexing’s Best Practices for Indexing (PDF; link opens in browser window).
+If you are new to indexing, we recommend that you consult a reference such as the American Society for Indexing’s

 Importing from other applications